soringp/elrond-balance-address-generator/README.md

 ![Jack](one%20in%20a%20billion.PNG)

-Contact me on Elrond's Riot channel for any issues or concerns you might have.
+Contact me on Elrond's TG channel for any issues or concerns you might have.